tomhart-msc/5e-to-sots/data/rules_reference.md

   - **Externalized**: Your environment becomes warped or haunted.
 - Sorcery is powered by Corruption.
 Using it leaves narrative and mechanical traces.
 - Sorcerers are feared and usually act in secret.

+Clarification: "Corruption" is not a moral judgment.
+It does not detect sinful behavior or emotional weakness.
+Instead, it identifies how sorcery has transformed people, places, or reality.
+A sanctified altar desecrated by greed is not corrupt.
+A sanctified altar now weeping mercury because it was used in a blood-ritual is.

 ---